WolodiaM-CBuild/CBuild/readme.md

 # CBuild
 Full feathured build system for C / C++.
-All build scripts go into scripts folder
+All build scripts go into scripts folder.
-All build scripts is written in C++ (can be written in C but CBuild does not have any C API)
+All build scripts is written in C++ (can be written in C but CBuild does not have any C API).

 # Example
 This is folder structure: